Bala432/order-matching-engine/README.md

 In addition to trace–replay validation, a lightweight assert-based unit test harness is provided to validate individual order type semantics in isolation.

+Detailed benchmark methodology and performance measurements are documented in `bench/README.bench.md`.

 ---

 ## Project Structure